PTA Technical Standards

 It is the student's responsibility to notify the department if there is any reason they cannot meet these standards for the Physical Therapist Assistant Program with or without reasonable accommodation.

-Background check: Clinical facilities require that Nebraska Methodist College perform drug testing and background checks on all students before they are allowed to participate in clinical experiences.
+Requirements: Clinical facilities require that Nebraska Methodist College perform drug testing, and background checks on all students.
+Students are also required to show proof of required immunizations before they are allowed to participate in clinical experiences.
 Therefore, students will be required to have a background check performed and submit to drug screening before being allowed into clinical practice.